 All of the projects got this treatment which was feasible at the languid pace of exploration that characterized the aging U.S.-based mining companies in the 1970’s.
 Apart from Pumpkin Hollow, an aeromag discovery, the conceptual successes made by Anaconda’s western office were actually based on structural interpretations, not petrology.
 From the operations perspective, the geologists were of little daily relevance to the Yerington mine and the geologists’ focus was finding a new one.
 The mining proceeded on blast hole information and there was no formal grade control program of which I am aware.
 Yerington was a good mine and didn’t need much tending once the footprint was established.
 Sporadic mapping was done and occasionally there might be a consultation on a specific operational issue.

 Fortunately, I made a move to the Carr Fork Mine at the pre-production stage where W.J.
 (Jim) Garmoe was the Chief Geologist.
 In a couple of sessions underground with Jim, I learned the old Anaconda system and why it was so practical for operations geology.
 The main idea is to graphically emphasize, or weight structure and mineralization so that you can see where the ore is on your map from across the width of a big conference table.
-We mapped structure first with a single pencil based on a quick assessment made by stepping along the length of the tape hung on the wall or between survey spads in the back.
+We mapped structure first with our blue pencil, or with a thin black pencil line based on a quick assessment made by stepping along the length of the tape hung on the wall or between survey spads in the back.
 A thin blue line denoted a weak fault; a thick line denoted a strong one.
 We then went over the stronger structures with a sharp black pencil to make them stand out from the rest.
 With this simple system, one could see where the mapper thought the most movement occurred; e.g., on the footwall slip, or on Fault A instead of minor Fault B. This was done with mineralization, too.
 First the red dots, dashes or lines for veins, then black pencil for emphasis, as warranted.
 Blue, black, red.
 Where’s the main fault on the map?
 Look for a fat blue line.
 Where’s the mineral?
 Look for the strong red.

 The field sheets shown here are the best examples of this system that I can provide.
 The first is a bit of quick mapping in a 400 year-old Mexican mine made by me long after my best days underground were behind me.